ensdomains/renewal/README.md

 - `renewalUrl` = `https:/app.ens.domains/address/0x123/renewal?referrer=0x345`
 - `numExpiringDomains` return only up to 100
 - `expirtyDate` = The expiraion date.
 Once expired you cannot transfer names unless renewed.
 - `endOfGracePeriod` = expirtyDate + 90 days when other poeple can start bidding on the name.

 ### Optional arguments

--  `days`  = Number of days before `endOfGracePeriod`.
+-  `days`  = Number of days before `expirtyDate`.
 The default is set to 30 days from now.
 -  `debug` = Boolean.
 The default is set to `false`.
 It displayes some debugging messaage if it's on.

 ## Notes